Kolkata Cricket Holidays

 Kolkata Cricket Holidays – From the late 18th century to 1911 Kolkata (Calcutta) was India’s political capital and you’ll find echoes of its illustrious past everywhere you go.
 Here in the former Raj’s seat of government ornate Victorian buildings and crumbling monuments rub shoulders with teeming temples and raucous traders.
 It is home to flamboyant festivals and lively markets and a day on its packed streets will often leave you invigorated and inspired.

-Oh Kolkata.
 India’s second largest city was once the genteel hub of the British Raj.
 Now it has been transformed into a crowded, polluted and chaotic metropolis.
 But it has also become India’s artistic capital with a thriving cultural scene.
 Many feel this is a legacy of hometown hero Rabindranath Tagore, Asia’s first-ever Nobel Literature Prize winner.
 Another notable resident was of course Mother Theresa whose work with the homeless gained her worldwide fame.

 A day at the races

 If you fancy a flutter while in Kolkata then you’re in luck.
 The Royal Calcutta Turf Club was founded in 1847 and has been a homely host to the gee-gees ever since.
 The racecourse is a time-honoured Kolkata institution and stages regular Saturday and bank holiday race days from November to March.
 Take a punt and head for the track for a colourful spectacle and a great day out.